austinfile510/notetracker-client/README.md

 If you'd like to test the app out before making an account, use the following credentials:

 Username: Thanks4AllTheFish

 Password: DouglasAdams42!

 ### Technology Used
-### Technology Used
 This project was is a React application that uses [Create React App](https://github.com/facebook/create-react-app) and was built using Node.JS and NPM.
 [JWT](https://jwt.io/) is used for user authentication.

 Additional Packages used: Moment, Enzyme, Classnames, dotenv

-All images are public domain and provided by Unsplash.com